 Basically on a bike, allowing the reception of the proprioceptive output of the feet to be taken on by the CNS as a priority task all comes down to foot correction.
 No big deal there.
 The big deal is that you only have perfect long term autonomic awareness of the feet on the bike, loud and clear, if you have the individually perfect balance and placement of arch support, rear foot correction, and forefoot correction in whatever combination is dictated by the outcome of my testing procedure..
 This doesn’t mean that you can’t ride a bike without perfect proprioceptive feedback from the feet; you can, but at some level, great or small, your ability to coordinate the pedaling action will not be as good and the compensations that you automatically and asymmetrically adopt that allow you to work around this lack, increases the chance of developing overuse injuries over time.
 Some people pedal for a lifetime without perfect proprioceptive response from the feet and don’t ever notice the lack.
 Others never progress beyond a certain level of proficiency or tendency to injury because of the lack.
 Such is the variety of humanity.

-The testing procedure I evolved also showed me that a large majority of cyclists require rear foot correction in addition to arch support.
-There is a need for forefoot correction in some cases and a need for a mix of rear foot and forefoot correction in others, but the majority need rear foot correction.
+The testing procedure I evolved also showed me that a large number of cyclists require rear foot correction in addition to arch support.
+There is a need for forefoot correction in many cases and a need for a mix of rear foot and forefoot correction in others, but a majority need rear foot correction either alone or in combination with forefoot correction.
 It also taught me how sensitive to input the CNS is.
-A single degree of correction too little, too much or in the wrong place, muffles the cerebellum’s awareness of the feet markedly (while pressure is being exerted on the pedals) and triggers asymmetric patterns of compensation.
+A single degree of correction too little, too much, or in the wrong place, muffles the cerebellum’s awareness of the feet markedly (while pressure is being exerted on the pedals) and triggers asymmetric patterns of compensation.
 You need to understand here that proprioceptive feedback from the feet (and everywhere else in the body) always reaches the cerebellum.
 What matters is whether it is paid attention to.

 The issue being that humans generate something like 1.5 million times more proprioceptive output than the CNS can ever process in any given second.
 The guts of my testing protocol and restoration procedure is that it allows the proprioceptive output of the feet to stand out from all of the background ‘noise’ and be taken on and acted upon as a priority task for the CNS without conscious thought.
 This benefits performance and reduces chance of injury via enhanced neuromuscular coordination and reduced tendency to (asymmetrically) compensate.